Music blogs, radio stations, and record labels have specific guidelines on how to submit – and how NOT to submit – your music

 As the publisher of the Indie Bible and the Indie Venue Bible, the most frequent question I get from artists is, “How do I contact the music services listed in your directory?”
-The answer is always the same: Whether you’re contacting magazines, music blogs, radio shows, record labels, music distributors, or promotional services, you have to check THEIR SPECIFIC submission guidelines before getting in touch.
+The answer is always the same: Whether you’re contacting magazines, music blogs, radio shows, record labels, music distributors, radio stations, or promotional services, you have to check THEIR SPECIFIC submission guidelines before getting in touch.

 This is the most fundamental rule of promotion.
 It is the rule now, and it will be the rule 2,000 years from now when humans have giant heads and tiny bodies.

 There’s really no excuse not to check.
 Ninety percent of music services have their submission guidelines clearly posted online.

 My guess is, as is the case with most people, musicians and artists are in a gigantic hurry and are always on the lookout for any available shortcut.
 It’s a habit that lies deep within our psyche and is hard to break.